Axekinn/wiki.axekin.com/content/en/post/sac.md

 **How to fill:**
 - Navigate to your extracted game
 - Select the path: `steamapps/common/GameName/`
-- This should contain the main game executable
+- This should contain the entire game

 #### 2. Steam API Key
 ```